snapframework/snap-website/templates/docs/tutorials/snap-api-0.4.md

   - `heist` is the HTML templating library.
 You do not need it to use Snap, but you are certainly welcome to.

-  - `snap` is a library which contains some useful routines for building Snap sites and a `snap` executable which generates a skeleton project to get you started.
+  - `snap` is a library which contains the extension framework for organizing pieces of Snap sites.
+It also contains a `snap` executable which generates a skeleton project to get you started.

 To install Snap, simply use `cabal`.
-It's up to you whether or not you want to use the Heist templating library; that said, as of version 0.3 heist is a dependency for the snap project starter (although, again, you're not forced to use it), and our example below does use it.

 ~~~~~~ {.shell}
 $ cabal install snap
 ~~~~~~

+It's up to you whether or not you want to use the Heist templating library.
+However, heist is a dependency for the snap project starter, and our example below does use it.

 ## Hello, Snap!